8 AI Diagnostics and Imaging Startups for Digital Health

 More recently (as in last month), HeartFlow won approval from the Federal Drug Administration (FDA) for a new product, HeartFlow Planner, a non-invasive, real-time virtual modeling tool that helps determine the best therapy based on the HeartFlow Analysis.
 A recent study found that HeartFlow Planner led to a change in treatment strategy in 45% of patients with coronary disease.
 The company is now moving forward with getting clearance in the UK.

 AI Diagnostics for Eye Health

-Founded in 2010, IDx out of Iowa has raised $52.1 million, including a $32.6 million Series A about a year ago.
-IDx is focused on developing autonomous algorithms that can detect eye disease in, well, a blink of an eye.
+Founded in 2010, Digital Diagnostics out of Iowa has raised $52.1 million, including a $32.6 million Series A about a year ago.
+Digital Diagnostics is focused on developing autonomous algorithms that can detect eye disease in, well, a blink of an eye.
 First up: An FDA-approved algorithm that analyzes images of the eye from a special ophthalmological device called a fundus camera to detect diabetic retinopathy, a condition caused by diabetes that damages the blood vessels of the light-sensitive tissue of the retina.
 A 2017 pilot test of 900 patients throughout the United States showed that the machine was spot-on about 90% of the time.
-The IDx-DR system, as it’s called, reportedly costs about $30 to $50 versus a $200-plus screening by a retinopathy specialist – and returns results in about a minute.
+The Digital Diagnostics system, as it’s called, reportedly costs about $30 to $50 versus a $200-plus screening by a retinopathy specialist – and returns results in about a minute.

 The company is also developing AI diagnostics algorithms to detect glaucoma and age-related macular degeneration, perhaps one day reducing the need for vision enhancement devices for the blind.